 Like I said, Akerselva splits Oslo in half.
 The river starts at Maridalsvatnet (the Maridal Lake) and runs straight into the Oslo Fjord, with nice pathways and roads along it all the way.
 Do you see where I’m going with this?

-You probably guessed it, the point of this post is not the river, but the walk along it!
-If you start at the top you can walk as far as 10 kilometers, but you can also start it from wherever you want.
+You probably guessed it, the point of this post is not the actual Akerselva river, but the walk along it!
+If you start at the top you can walk as far as 10 kilometres, but you can also start it from wherever you want.
 Just jump on a bus and get off when you see moving water!
 The walk along the river is extremely beautiful and calming, and there aren’t many places along the way when you notice you are in a city.

 Bonus: the pathway along the river is also great for people watching!
-Joggers, dog walkers, loved up couples, kids and families all head here once in a while – especially on Sundays when everything else is closed.
+Joggers, dog walkers, loved-up couples, kids and families all head here once in a while – especially on Sundays when everything else is closed.

 What do you think; is walking along Akerselva (‘the Aker River‘) something you would love to do as well?